sucho-archiving/sucho-archiving.github.io/pages/workflow.md

 In addition to the Link Collection and Metadata volunteer groups above, there are a couple of teams where reading Ukrainian is a vital prerequisite:

-* **Quality control**: After we've backed up a site using tools such as Browsertrix or Manual WebRecorder, we need people with Ukrainian language skills to browse around our copies of the site and make sure that our backups are working as intended.
+* **Quality control**: After we've backed up a site using tools such as Browsertrix or ArchiveWeb.page, we need people with Ukrainian language skills to browse around our copies of the site and make sure that our backups are working as intended.
 * **Translation**: We're doing direct outreach to some sites to see if we can contact their administrators, and help with translation of correspondence and news materials is always helpful.